 City Council has established a number of Advisory Committees pursuant to The Cities Act and Part V of The Procedures and Committees Bylaw No. 9170.
-There are five Advisory Committees: Diversity, Equity and Inclusion Advisory Committee, Municipal Heritage Advisory Committee, Public Art Advisory Committee, Saskatoon Accessibility Advisory Committee and Saskatoon Environmental Advisory Committee.
-The Terms of Reference for each are attached to this manual as APPENDIX E.
+There are five Advisory Committees:

+- Diversity, Equity and Inclusion Advisory Committee

+- Municipal Heritage Advisory Committee

+- Public Art Advisory Committee

+- Saskatoon Accessibility Advisory Committee

+- Saskatoon Environmental Advisory Committee.

+The Terms of Reference for each are attached to this manual [APPENDIX F].